percona/pmm-doc/docs/details/dashboards/dashboard-mongodb-experimental_collection_details.md

 !!! note alert alert-primary "Availability"
     This experimental dashboard is available starting with PMM 2.30.0.

-The experimental MongoDB MongoDB Collection Details dashboard provides information about the top collections by document count, size, and document read  for MongoDB databases.
+This realtime experimental MongoDB Collection Details dashboard provides detailed information about the top collections by document count, size, and document read for MongoDB databases.

 ![!image](../../_images/PMM_Mongodb_Collections_Details_Experimental.png)